buluma/ansible-role-influxdb2/CONTRIBUTING.md

 ### [7.
 Wait](#7-wait)

 Now I'll get a message that you've added some code.
-Thank you, trully.
+Thank you, really.

 CI starts to test your changes once pull request is reviewed.
 You can follow the progress on GitHub.